Lucy Winkett: Ordained ministry

 Winkett was ordained in the Church of England as a deacon in 1995 and as a priest in 1996.
 She served her curacy at St Michael and All Angels, Little Ilford, London in the Diocese of Chelmsford.
 In 1997, she was appointed a minor canon and a chaplain of St Paul's Cathedral.
 When her appointment was announced in February 1997, it was criticised by the cathedral's chancellor, John Halliburton, who was against the ordination of women as priests.
 She was also reportedly spat at by members of the clergy at St Paul's.
 In 2003, she was appointed precentor and a canon residentiary of St Paul's.
 She returned to parish ministry when she was appointed Rector of St James's Church, Piccadilly in October 2010.
 In November 2023, she was additionally licensed as priest in charge of St Pancras Church, Euston Road, London.

 Winkett writes, speaks and debates on a wide range of issues reflecting on culture, gender and religion.
 She was a contributor to the best-selling Why I Am Still an Anglican (Continuum 2006) and to Seven Words for Three Hours (DLT 2005).
 She is author of Our Sound Is Our Wound (Continuum 2010), which was the Archbishop of Canterbury's Lent Book, and a regular contributor to BBC Radio 4's Thought for the Day.
 She is a founding advisor to Theos, a think tank launched in 2006.
 She serves as Chair of Governors of St Mary Magdalene Academy, Islington, and of a non-governmental organisation, the Amos Trust.

+In September 2025 she was one of the signatories of an open letter complaining about the misuse of the symbol of the cross.
+The letter cited its use in racist and anti-Muslim rallies.
+The letter was also signed by over thirty others including Rowan Williams and the Rev Fiona Smith of the Church of Scotland.